trustthevote/MVP-App-TestHarness/README.md

 This application currently uses local storage for only one thing: storing user information.
 To facilitate simple and consistent user state management, we use a [`UserService` class](https://github.com/trustthevote/MVP-App-TestHarness/blob/main/src/app/class/user/user.service.ts) for setting/retrieving/clearing user state.
 In tests, [a `UserServiceStub` class](https://github.com/trustthevote/MVP-App-TestHarness/blob/main/src/app/class/user/user.service.stub.ts) can be provided in tests' `TestBed` configurations, which allows the test to configure user state in a way that's scoped to that single test.

-Here's an example of using the `UserService` class to get the user's last name:
+Here's an example of a "page" class using the `UserService` class to get the user's last name:

 ```ts
   constructor(private userService: UserService) {